jwoodcock/OhMyEmma/README.md

 through those files.
 These interfaces are saved as the $control object within the main OhMyEmma object.

+### Usage of the Control Object ###

-Here is an example of using the members to add a new member and then retreave an updated list of members.
+Here is an example of using the members interface to add a new member and then retreave an updated list of members.

 <code>
 <pre>